RAF West Malling: Development

 RAF West Malling is now the site of Kings Hill, a mixed development of residential and business developments, including over 2,000 homes, two schools, local retail units and 18-hole golf course.

-The former Officers Mess (now the Gibson Building, and used as Tonbridge and Malling Borough Council offices) was built in 1939, and is now a Grade II listed building.
-The Officers' Mess itself is used as the Council Chamber.
+The former Officers' Mess (now the Gibson Building, and used as Tonbridge and Malling Borough Council offices) was built in 1939, and is now a Grade II listed building.
+It was bought by the council in 1974 and converted to become their offices.
+The building has been substantially extended since, with the 1939 Officers' Mess now used as the Council Chamber.
 A common layout was used at all RAF stations, so that visiting officers were able to find their way around easily.

 The brick-built building still shows remnants of the painted camouflage pattern used during the war.

 A number of H-block accommodation buildings are also in use as offices.

 The control tower - also listed - is largely complete in the form it was in 1942, now surrounded by modern housing, and has been restored for use as a coffee shop.

 Situated near the site of the old guard house, a memorial to the personnel stationed at RAF West Malling was unveiled on 9 June 2002.
 Otto Bechtold, one of the German Fw 190 pilots who had landed in error in 1943, was a guest of honour at the ceremony.

 Road names in Kings Hill pay homage to the site's past use as a RAF aerodrome, with names such as Typhoon Road, Mosquito Road, Hurricane Road, Spitfire Road, Beaufighter Road, Javelin Road, Lancaster Way, Lysander Road, Meteor Road and Mustang Road, and finally Tower View running past the Control Tower.

 Kings Hill Cricket Club is located on what was the main runway and the team are known as the Mosquitos.
 The club's pavilion bar is also known as the hangar.
 The club badge is the RAF roundels with a Mosquito aircraft.
 The junior teams are all named after other aircraft that operated out of West Malling.